sasanarakkha/pali-english-recitations/manuscript/markdown/recitations/protective-recitations/namo-kara-atthaka.md

 </div>

+Namo mahā-saṅghassāpi\
+Visuddha-sīla-diṭṭhino\
-Namo mahā-saṅghassāpi – Visuddha-sīla-diṭṭhino
+Namo omāty'āraddhassa\
-Namo omāty'āraddhassa – Ratanattayassa sādhukaṁ
+Ratanattayassa sādhukaṁ

 <div class="english">

-> And homage to the Great Saṅgha,
+> And homage to the Great Saṅgha,\
-> Pure in virtue & view.
+> Pure in virtue & view.\
-> Homage to the Triple Gem
+> Homage to the Triple Gem\
 > Beginning auspiciously with AUM;

 </div>

+Namo omak'ātītassa\
+Tassa vatthuttayassa-pi\
+Namo-kārappabhāvena\
-Namo omak'ātītassa – Tassa vatthuttayassa-pi Namo-kārappabhāvena – Vigacchantu upaddavā
+Vigacchantu upaddavā

 <div class="english">

-> And homage to those three objects
+> And homage to those three objects\
-> That have left base things behind.
+> That have left base things behind.\
-> By the potency of this homage,
+> By the potency of this homage,\
 > May misfortunes disappear;

 </div>

+Namo-kār'ānubhāvena\
+Suvatthi hotu sabbadā\
+Namo-kārassa tejena\
-Namo-kār'ānubhāvena – Suvatthi hotu sabbadā Namo-kārassa tejena – Vidhimhi homi tejavā
+Vidhimhi homi tejavā

 <div class="english">

-> By the potency of this homage,
+> By the potency of this homage,\
-> May there always be well-being;
+> May there always be well-being;\
-> By the power of this homage,
+> By the power of this homage,\
 > May success in this ceremony be mine.

 </div>

-[Thai]
+<p style="text-align:right;">[Thai]</p>